The m-Degenerate Chromatic Number of a Digraph: Digraph colorings

-Recall that Harutyunyan and Mohar \cite{strengthened_harut_2011} proved that given a digraph $D$, if $\widetilde{\Delta}(D)$ is large enough, then $\chi_A(D) \leq (1 - e^{-13})\widetilde{\Delta}(D)$.
+Recall that Harutyunyan and Mohar \cite{strengthened_harut_2011} proved that given a digraph $D$, if $\tilde{\Delta}(D)$ is large enough, then $\chi_A(D) \leq (1 - e^{-13})\tilde{\Delta}(D)$.
 They used a non-constructive method to do so, and posed the problem of improving this bound, remarking that a different technique may be necessary.
-In this section, we use a constructive technique to prove Theorem \ref{thm:fracdelta}, a specific case of which (Corollary \ref{cor:acyclic}) is the significantly stronger upper bound of $\chi_A(D) \leq \frac{4}{5} \cdot \bar{\Delta}(D) + o(\bar{\Delta}(D))$.
-The outline of our proof of Theorem \ref{thm:fracdelta} is somewhat similar to that of an undirected analogue proved independently by Borodin and Kostochka \cite{borodin_upper_1977} and Catlin \cite{catlin_bound_1978}.
+In this section, we use a constructive technique to prove Theorem \ref{thm:fracdelta}, which we then use to prove (Corollary \ref{cor:improvedbound}) the significantly stronger upper bound of $\chi_A(D) \leq \sqrt{2/3} \cdot \tilde{\Delta}(D) + O(1)$.